 - 1. Services that can be accessed in the local one-stop delivery system - 2.
 Locations where services are made available - 3.
 Each program partner's method of delivering services - 4.
 Role of one-stop center operators - 5.
 Coordination of referrals - 6.
 Partner commitments to operationalize Service Integration Action Plans - 7.
 Partner commitments to share in infrastructure costs and local service delivery system costs (annually)

-Draft Supplemental Guidance to the Governor's Guidelines - Revision 4
+Final Supplemental Guidance to the Governor's Guidelines for Negotiating Costs and Services

 Supplemental Guidance specific to negotiations of PY 2021 MOUs/budgets